MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 # Known issues with Microsoft Dynamics 365 Guides

+## I can't install or upgrade the Dynamics 365 Guides solution

+To install or upgrade the Dynamics 365 Guides solution, you must have admin permissions for Dynamics 365 Guides and you must also have a [Dynamics 365 Guides license assigned to your user account](https://docs.microsoft.com/dynamics365/mixed-reality/guides/add-users).

 ## I can't sign in

 To sign in, you must use the [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365](../includes/pn-dyn-365.md)] sign-in credentials for your organization.
 It will resemble: `johndoe@contoso.onmicrosoft.com`.
 You can't use a [!include[cc-microsoft](../includes/cc-microsoft.md)] account (used for Outlook.com, [!include[pn-ms-windows-short](../includes/pn-ms-windows-short.md)] Store, and so on) or your corporate credentials to sign in.